Alvor1991/PP4-Physio/TESTING.md

 ## Testing User Stories

 ### 1. As a user, I can register an account so that I can book and manage my appointments online

-* AC1: Given a registration form, when I fill in my details and submit, my account is created.
-* AC2: When I enter a valid username and password, my account is successfully registered.
-* AC3: Then I am redirected to the "My Profile" page, where I see a message indicating that I have no bookings.

 ### 2. As an admin, I can manage website content so that I can keep info up-to-date and relevant for users

-* AC1: Given an admin dashboard, when I log in, I can access tools to edit and update the content on various pages.
-* AC2: When I update a treatment description, it is immediately reflected on the public site.
-* AC3: Then I can edit treatment content and prices to ensure accurate information is displayed.

 ### 3. As a user, I can access the website on any device so that I have a seamless experience on all devices

-* AC1: Given a mobile device, the website layout adjusts to fit the screen.
-* AC2: When I resize the browser window, content remains readable and navigable.
-* AC3: Then the navigation menu collapses into a mobile-friendly version.

 ### 4. As a user, I can view the home page to get an overview of the services so that I learn more about the website

-* AC1: Given the home page, when I visit it, I see a welcoming introduction and an overview of available services.
-* AC2: When I scroll down, I see user testimonials that highlight the effectiveness of the services.
-* AC3: Then I see call-to-action buttons that direct me to book an appointment or learn more about treatments.

 ### 5. As a user, I can view info about the therapist so that I can learn about their credentials and expertise

-* AC1: Given the about page, when I visit it, I can see the therapist’s biography and credentials.
-* AC2: When I read the content, I understand the services offered and the therapist’s experience.
-* AC3: Then I can use the contact form to ask questions or request more information.

 ### 6. As a user, I can view a list of available treatments so that I can choose the appropriate therapy session

-* AC1: Given the treatments page, when I visit it, I see a list of available therapy services.
-* AC2: When I click on a treatment, I see a detailed description.
-* AC3: Then I understand the benefits and pricing of each treatment.

 ### 7. As a user, I can create an appointment so that I can schedule a therapy session

-* AC1: Given a booking form, when I select a date and time, available slots are shown.
-* AC2: When I select a treatment type, it is added to my booking.
-* AC3: Then I receive a confirmation on the website once the appointment is created.

 ### 8. As a user, I can view a list of my appointments so that I can see my scheduled therapy sessions

-* AC1: Given a list of appointments, when I log in, I can see upcoming and past bookings.
-* AC2: When I view the list, I can see details such as date, time, and treatment.
-* AC3: Then I can navigate to detailed appointment information if needed.

 ### 9. As a user, I can update my appointments so that I can change the details of a scheduled session

-* AC1: Given an appointment, when I choose to edit it, a form with current details is displayed.
-* AC2: When I update the date, time, or treatment, the appointment reflects these changes.
-* AC3: Then I receive confirmation on the website that the appointment has been updated.

 ### 10. As a user, I can delete my appointments so that I can cancel a session I no longer need

-* AC1: Given an appointment, when I choose to delete it, I am prompted for confirmation.
-* AC2: When I confirm the deletion, the appointment is removed from my list.
-* AC3: Then I see a message confirming that the appointment has been canceled.

 ## Code Validation